1947 Royal New Zealand Navy mutinies: Causes

 Enlisted personnel felt that their concerns about service conditions were not being considered by the navy.
-Following requests and demands for a formal channel through which sailors could express their grievances, the British Admiralty had approved the formation of lower-deck committees.
-New Zealand authorities had reluctantly agreed to this, but the committees were banned from considering or making proposals to the officers on the matters of pay, shipboard routine, or service conditions; the issues that affected the sailors the most.
+Following requests and demands for a formal channel through which sailors could express their grievances, the Admiralty had approved the formation of lower-deck committees.
+New Zealand authorities had reluctantly agreed to this, but the committees were banned from considering or making proposals to the officers on the matters of pay, shipboard routine or service conditions; the issues that affected the sailors the most.
 Of the 219 recommendations made by various committees to higher authorities, only 6 had been approved for consideration, and only 1 was implemented.
 The National Museum of the Royal New Zealand Navy partially attributes the lack of concern for lower-deck welfare to the breakdown of chains of communication as divisional officers were demobilised, along with the broader disruption caused by demobilisation efforts.